pypi/warehouse/docs/development/getting-started.rst

 1. In WSL, run ``sudo mkdir /c`` and ``sudo mount --bind /mnt/c /c`` to mount your root drive at :file:`/c` (or whichever drive you are using).
-You should clone into this mount and run :command:`docker-compose` from within it, to ensure that when volumes are linked into the container they can be found by Hyper-V.
+You should clone into this mount and run :command:`docker compose` from within it, to ensure that when volumes are linked into the container they can be found by Hyper-V.

 2. In Windows, configure Docker to enable "Expose daemon on